 how demna gvasalia is changing the world

-Demna Gvasalia believes that fashion can change the world.
-Collaborating with the World Food Programme at Balenciaga this season, the world’s most in demand designer is spearheading a radical revolution in how we approach clothes.
+Collaborating with the World Food Program at Balenciaga this season, the world’s most in demand designer is spearheading a radical revolution in how we approach clothes.

 This article originally appeared in i-D's The Earthwise Issue, no. 353, Fall 2018.

 Demna Gvasalia hasn’t returned to his hometown of Sukhumi, the capital of Abkhazia, Georgia, since 1993.
 “I can't actually,” he says, “even now.
 It would be dangerous for me to go with my family name.”
 The world’s most in demand designer was just 12 years old when he and his family were forced to flee their home to escape ethnic cleansing by Abkhaz separatists, after the fall of the Soviet Union.
 Demna’s story is inconceivable for most of us living and working in the western world, yet it shapes everything he does, including this season’s Balenciaga collaboration with The World Food Program across a series of WFP logo’d T-shirts, hoodies, bum bags and shirts.